 Nicky has enjoyed a wide variety of roles in film, television, and theatre: from vampires, assassins, and warriors to intellectuals, jokesters, and even ingénues.

 Nicky grew up in a small town in Wisconsin and majored in English and Theatre at Lawrence University.
 She studies martial arts, enjoys hiking, video games, quantum physics, Xena: Warrior Princess, and also works as a graphic designer and digital artist.
 She is fond of dogs, dark chocolate, hair & makeup, and intricately-choreographed violence.

-* Nicky actually uses any/all pronouns (they/she/he/ze) and an inclusive/nonbinary honorific: Mx
+* Nicky actually uses all pronouns and an inclusive/nonbinary honorific: Mx

-Transfeminine: Often a genetic male or male-assigned-at-birth (MAAB) whose gender identity is feminine but who may not medically transition or identify as unequivocally female (as most transwomen do).
+Transfeminine: Often someone assigned-male-at-birth (AMAB) whose gender identity is feminine but who may not identify as unequivocally female (as most binary-identified transwomen do).

 Genderqueer: A gender-expansive and inclusive term that describes the breadth of non-binary and non-cisnormative gender identities, including Transgender and Gender-Non-Conforming (GNC) identities.